jeffersonAsilva/Gera-o-Tech-Unimed-BH_criacao_pacotes/README.md

 # simple_linear_regression

 Description.
-The package simple_linear_regression is used to:
+The package regression_results is used to:

     Model Analysis :
     	- Plot fit model